 The Coronet Creek Trail is often overlooked by those visiting Maligne Lake.
 While it isn’t an easy trail, it is beautiful and has one of the best chances of spotting bears in the wild.
 The trail is literally covered in bear scat.
 Almost everyone who makes the journey returns with a bear sighting so make sure you travel with bear spray.

-While the Skyline Trail isn’t a side journey per-say, this 28-mile long trail is worth mentioning.
+While the Skyline Trail isn’t a side journey per se, this 28-mile long trail is worth mentioning.
 It begins from the Private Boat Launch Parking Lot on Maligne Lake.
 It is an amazing backcountry journey above the trees through Jasper National Park.
 Some people hike the full length in a single long day but it is better done as an additional 3-day backpack.
 Something to consider when planning your visit to Maligne Lake.

 Maligne Lake Paddle Guide